Ze-Q/taichi/README.md

 HOW TO START TAICHI FITNESS
 =================================

-start the shortcut on the root directory
+start the shortcut in the root directory